 Popular Posts on Marc and Angel Hack Life

 Productivityist features hundreds of articles on how to improve your life, time management skills, and efficiency.
-The site features articles by many productivity specialists, and the Productivityist podcast offers conversations with experts in a variety of fields.
+The site features articles by many productivity specialists.

 Mike Vardy, founder of Productivityist, has been published in such notable publications as Huffington Post and Success magazine.
-He’s also published a number of books, including The Productivityist Workbook and The Front Nine: How to Start the Year Anytime You Want.
+He’s also published a number of books, including The Front Nine: How to Start the Year Anytime You Want.

 Popular Posts on Productivityist